wp-plugins/sem-autolink-uri/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Autolink URI plugin for WordPress automatically converts urls to hyperlinked urls.
+*Deprecated* -  The Autolink URI plugin for WordPress automatically converts urls to hyperlinked urls.

 == Description ==

+*This plugin's functionality has been merged into the [External Links plugin](https://wordpress.org/plugins/sem-external-links/).
+As a result this plugin is now deprecated.
+No further development will occur on it.*

 The Autolink URI plugin for WordPress automatically converts urls to hyperlinked urls in post/page content, excerpts and text widgets.